Peter MacKeith Climbing Grant

 6. The total amount awarded per year is limited to the fund earnings from the prior year.

-7. Grant may be awarded to one or several expeditions.
+7. The grant may be awarded to one or several expeditions.

 8. The Club may choose to distribute only part of or none of the earnings of the endowment during any given year, depending on the merits of the proposals.